 16. Do Not Underestimate The Soul-Soothing Power of Hot Water

 Some days you get chilled to the bone while hunched over your laptop working.
 Some days you get soaked through on a rainy walk.
 And on these days, it feels like nothing will warm you up.
-No sweater or pair of thick socks is up to the task.
+No sweater or pair of woolly socks is up to the task.
 But immerse yourself in hot water and the cold is magically gone – which is why it should be an essential part of your winter survival kit.

 A hot bubble bath is the answer to many of life’s woes, so embrace it.
 Heat the bathroom, grab your fluffy towel and warm yourself up.
+Turn on the radio or a podcast, sink back and relax.

 17. Make Something